- Travel and Places»

 Many passengers use these private scheduled coaches for a 75-minute trip to Paris, ending beside Porte Maillot in the western part of the boundaries of Paris by the Palais de Congres located in the 17th arrondissement.
 This arrival point is approximately a kilometre west of the Arc de Triomphe.
 At the airport there is also a taxi rank and minibus services to other destinations, and also a shuttle bus into the nearby town.

-If there are more than two of you and you think you will have to get a taxi to your hotel once in Paris, it might be worthwhile taking a taxi directly from here as any additional cost might be offset by the greater convenience.
-It is worthwhile to check the fares first but some cabs were advertising similar prices to the coach shuttles.
+If there are more than three of you and you think you will have to get a taxi to your hotel once in Paris, it might be worthwhile taking a taxi directly from here as any additional cost might be offset by the greater convenience.
+It is worthwhile to check the fares first but some larger cabs were advertising similar prices per person to the coach shuttles.
 Having said that, there is nothing wrong with the coach shuttles.
 They are clean, modern and convenient.
 For an optimal transfer, they are direct and run non-stop between Beauvais airport and Pershing bus park located in Porte Maillot, in Paris.
 The bus station is walking distance from a metro station (underground trains).

 Journey and Arrival in Paris